Barn Elms Boathouse

 Private rowing lessons

-Our recreational membership costs £30 per month you will be able to take out a boat and row for as long as you like during daylight hours.
+Recreational membership costs £32 per month and you will be able to take out a boat and row for as long as you like during daylight hours, along with the benefits of club membership.
 To join as a recreational member, you must have completed our Tideway navigation test and have been confirmed as a competent sculler by one of our coaches.
 Recreational members also receive a discount on any group sessions they wish to join.

-Please speak to your coach, another member of staff, or email us for more information.
+Please speak to your coach or email us for more information.

 Junior rowing courses

 We offer courses both in term-time and the school holidays, as well as private lessons for individuals and small groups.
-The minimum age requirement for all of our junior rowing session is age 11 and in year 7 at secondary school.
+The minimum age requirement for all of our junior rowing session is age 11 and in year 7 at secondary school (turning 12 by 31/08/2022).

 Our term-time courses run year-round, on weekday evenings and Saturday afternoons.
 Sessions are divided by school year group and experience.

-October half term courses are now open for booking.
+February half term courses for beginner and intermediate/experienced level rowers are now open for booking!
+Timetable available here.

 How to book